 Prior to Drew, Kate was the Deputy Director of the Religious Institute, a non-profit committed to sexual health, education, and justice in faith communities and society.
 There she led the project and publication of Sex and the Seminary: Preparing Ministers for Sexual Health and Justice.
 She has also taught as a lecturer at Yale University Divinity School and Union Theological Seminary.

-Kate publishes on issues of sexuality (including reproductive issues), children and moral agency, technology and feminism in religion.
+Kate publishes on issues of sexuality (including reproductive issues), children and moral agency, digital technology and feminism in religion.
 Her teaching areas include Christian ethics (history and method); medical and healthcare ethics; children, youth, and young adults; sexuality; and feminist ethics/theology.
 She uses feminist pedagogies as well as integrating advanced technologies.

 Kate continues to conduct workshops related to sexuality, youth, young adults, and parenting in addition to her teaching and research.
 She served as a youth minister and religious education director for five years.